seanmtracey/CineList-API/README.md

 # CineList API
-A Node.js that provides the data that powers [cinelist.co.uk](http://www.cinelist.co.uk).
+A Nodejs app that provides the data that powers [cinelist.co.uk](http://www.cinelist.co.uk).

 Location information is retreived using [postcodes.io](http://postcodes.io/) and [OpenStreetMap's Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
-Cinema information is parsed from [FindAnyFilm.com](http://www.findanyfilm.com/) and returns Cinema listings based on a location.
+Cinema information is parsed from [FindAnyFilm.com](http://www.findanyfilm.com/).
+CineList returns cinema listings based on a information from these two sources.

 ## Building + Running